Pozidriv/LinkedIn-Application/README.md

 The css stylesheet is here: http://cs.mcgill.ca/~ytamit/global.css

-NOTE: do not forget to compile on the freebsd or cgi server; it won't work otherwise.
+NOTES: do not forget to compile on the freebsd or cgi server; it won't work otherwise.
+Put all your binary .cgi executables in the cgi-bin directory

 Workload separation: